-In our ever evolving world, I knew it wouldn’t be long before we had electric vans, but where oh where is the Luton Range?
+In our ever evolving world, I knew it wouldn’t be long before we had electric vans, but where oh where is my Electric Luton Van?

 Electric cars are fab, but from an environmental stand point, the transport industry is responsible for kicking out up to 14% of all carbon emissions…

 …so we, more than most do have a duty to the communities and industries we serve and to lower our carbon footprint wherever and whenever we can.
 If something can be done, it must be done.
 So what about these electric cargo buses?